ThBret/Fermentation-bacteria/README.md

 - Command line software tool that can be installed on any Unix system.
 Prokka coordinates a suite of existing software tools to achieve a rich and reliable annotation of genomic bacterial sequences.
 - Prokka expects preassembled genomic DNA sequences in FASTA format.
 Finished sequences without gaps are the ideal input, but it is expected that the typical input will be a set of scaffold sequences produced by de novo assembly software.
 - The tools used are: **Prodigal** (Hyatt 2010) to identify coding sequence (CDS), **RNAmmer** (Lagesen et al., 2007) to identify ribosomal RNA genes (rRNA), **Aragorn** (Laslett and Canback, 2004) to identify transfer RNA genes, **SignalP** (Petersen et al., 2011) to identify signal leader peptides and **Infernal** (Kolbe and Eddy, 2011) for non-coding RNA.
+- The traditional way to predict what a gene codes for is to compare it with a large database of known sequences, usually at a protein sequence level, and transfer the annotation of the best significant match.
+- Prokka uses this method, but in a hierarchical manner, starting with a smaller trustworthy database, moving to medium-sized but domain-specific databases, and finally to curated models of protein families.
 - Prokka produces 10 files in the specified output directory, all with a common prefix.
 The GFF v3 file (.gff) containing sequences and annotations is the one that will be used later in the pipeline.